HelloWei007/conecta4_androidgame/README.md

 install on a Android device

     move the apk on your phone.
+And read the manual.docx